 There is no specific blood test that is universally recognized as accurately measuring CFS or ME.
-However, the links at the bottom of this page include blood tests and other types of medical tests that some patients and doctors have found helpful.
-EBV blood work is a common one.
+However, the links at the bottom of this page include many blood tests and other types of medical tests that some patients and doctors have found helpful.

 Tests from the Social Security Ruling

 The Social Security Ruling for Chronic Fatigue Syndrome includes a list of tests that can be helpful for applying for disability.
 These include some of the tests mentioned on this page, as well as sleep studies, EBV bloodwork, exercise stress tests, and several other tests.

 In addition, the ruling recognizes “any other laboratory findings consistent with medically-accepted clinical practice.”
 So, any of the other tests on this page also has the potential to be helpful.
 This ruling is for disability applications in the US.
 Most other references on this page are international.

 If you have problems with balance or disequilibrium, a The Romberg Test is a small, simple test your doctor can do in her office anytime.
 It may not give you a great deal of information, but if you are looking for more documentation on your condition, you can ask your doctor to do a Romberg test and to note the results in your records.

 If you think you may also have Lyme Disease, POTS, Fibromylagia or other conditions that are common in ME patients, please check out how to How to Collect Medical Evidence for Other Conditions